 Who we are

-ThemPra is a team of currently 5 ‘ThemPrinis’ based in different parts of the UK and continental Europe: Sylvia Holthoff lives in Berlin, Gabriel Eichsteller resides in Greystones (just south of Dublin), Alexandra Priver is based in Chelmsford, Andy Carter in Cumbria, and Charlotte Firing lives on the outskirts of Copenhagen.
+We are a team of 5 ‘ThemPrinis’ based in different parts of the UK and continental Europe: Sylvia Holthoff lives in Berlin, Gabriel Eichsteller resides in Greystones (just south of Dublin), Alexandra Priver is based in Chelmsford, Andy Carter in Cumbria, and Charlotte Firing lives on the outskirts of Copenhagen.
 We also work very closely with several external consultants on different projects, including Ali Gardner, Robyn Kemp, Lowis Charfe, Janet Grauberg, and Nicola Boyce.

 Below you can find more about each of us at a professional, personal and private level.